 2factor VPN - Connect to VPN with the Palo Alto GlobalProtect Client

-This document outlines the process to connect to VPN using the 2factor VPN client, Palo Alto GlobalProtect.
+This document outlines the process to connect to the Palo Alto 2factor VPN using the Palo Alto GlobalProtect VPN client.

 This document is specific to the 2factor VPN service that uses Palo Alto GlobalProtect.
 2factor VPN is used to access ERP resources and is not the same as WiscVPN or Departmenal VPN.
 If you are uncertain if you should use 2factor VPN, please contact the DoIT Help Desk.